 If you’re looking for design inspiration, take a look at these blog examples to figure out which visuals are best suited to your brand.
 A healthy foods blog, for instance, might be better represented by leafy illustrations and neutral colors over the neon bright hues more commonly seen in processed food ads.
 Alternatively, a blog about retro desserts could be nicely paired with a vintage website font.
 You’ll also want to grab your readers’ attention with mouth watering images.
 After all, appetite is palpable through the lens.

 Another crucial step is creating your own logo.
 Your logo should positively represent your brand, making it instantly recognizable.
 You can use a Food Logo Maker to give you inspiration and to create your own.
 Make sure to feature it on your blog as well as across other branding assets, such as your social media channels or your site’s favicon.

 Lastly, don’t forget to make your site mobile-friendly.
 With so many internet users turning to their mobile phones, this has become an essential step of starting a blog.
 Consider how your website images and text will appear on a smaller screen and how the blog’s navigation experience will accommodate people on-the-go.
 The transition may sound complicated at first, but all Wix sites are automatically converted into a fully optimized mobile site, making the process incredibly simple.

-04. Create amazing content
+07. Create amazing blog content

 The heart and soul of a blog is its content.
 One of the most important things to remember when writing a blog post is to make the content personal and relatable.
 People turn to blogs to learn new information and to see the world through another lens.
 If you are posting a new recipe, share with your readers how and why you created this particular recipe.
 Was it inspired by a specific person or event?
 Tell a story describing your experience.